ostis-ai/sc-machine/README.md

 ## Quick start

-SC-machine is a core of any ostis-system, so you can use a reference system named [OSTIS Web platform](https://github.com/ostis-ai/ostis-web-platform) to get it up and running quickly.
+Semantic network storage is a core of any ostis-system, so you can use a reference system named [OSTIS Platform](https://github.com/ostis-ai/ostis-web-platform) to get it up and running quickly.

 ## Installation

 - Docker:
   We provide a Docker image for this project.
 Head to [Installing with Docker](https://ostis-ai.github.io/sc-machine/docker) to learn more.
-It's the recommended way to deploy the SC-machine.
+It's the recommended way to deploy the sc-machine.
 - Native:
   If you do not have the option to deploy the system using Docker, please refer to the docs for your OS:
   [Build on Linux](https://ostis-ai.github.io/sc-machine/build/linux-build/) or [Build on macOS](https://ostis-ai.github.io/sc-machine/build/osx-build/) respectively.

-  Note: currently, the SC-machine isn't _natively_ supported on Windows.
+  Note: currently, the sc-machine isn't _natively_ supported on Windows.

 ## Usage